About Me

 There wasn't anyone in my family who "did sport" when i was growing up.
 School sports day and PE lessons were up there with a visit to the dentist.
 So sport didn't feature in my life until I was almost 40.
 Up until that point I had run (and mostly walked) the odd 5K Race for Life, and in a moment of enthusiasm had entered the London 10000 in 2012 - a 10K race to raise money for charity that took in part of the Olympic marathon course.
 It was one of the hottest days of the year, I hadn't done a lot of (lets be honest any) training.
 I hated every minute of it.
 Needless to say, I didn't lace up my trainers again for another 2 years.

 2 years later - in the year before my 40th birthday, I decided that I wanted to take swimming lessons in my local pool to learn the front crawl.
 All I could do was breast stroke and it was on a list of things that I wanted to do something about.
 Before long I had somehow entered myself into the Henley 1/2 mile open water swim and loved it.
 My 40th Birthday gift was a bicycle and so just to see what it was like I entered my first super sprint triathlon - the shortest distance I could find, on the basis that if i hated it - it would be over quickly.
 It was fun, scary and exhausting in equal measure.
 I was pretty slow, but I was hooked.
+Since then I have completed a number of triathlons at various distances including Ironman 70.3 distance.

 As for running, I run all distances from up to and including ultra marathon distance - and now really do enjoy it - with trail running being my favourite.
 So much so that running tourism now features in all our holidays - its a great way to see the sights and get to know the area.
+I am also a qualified England Athletics Running Coach.

-Exercise brings fabulous benefits - both physically and psychologically and I am passionate about encouraging new runners to have a go, get outside and experience the benefits for themselves.
+Exercise brings fabulous benefits - both physically and psychologically and I am passionate about encouraging women to have a go, get outside and experience the benefits for themselves.
 I do understand how challenging getting active can be, there is never a good time and it can it can be hard work in the beginning, but it really does just start with that first step.

 Qualifications;

-Sports Massage Therapist Level 3 & 4
+Sports Massage Therapist Level 4

 YMCA - Level 3 Personal Training

-YMCA - Level 3 award in Nutrition
+YMCA - Level 3 Award in Nutrition and Physical Activity

 YMCA - Level 2 Circuit Training